hashicorp/terraform-provider-aws/website/docs/r/ssmincidents_replication_set.html.markdown

 }
 ```

-Deleting a region (make sure only one region is deleted at once):
+Delete a Region from a replication set.
+(You can delete only one Region at a time.)

 ```terraform
 resource "aws_ssmincidents_replication_set" "replicationSetName" {